-Are you looking to sell a house in North Carolina & New Jersey, the [market_zipcode} zipcode, or anywhere in NC & NJ?
-Then this blog post will answer the question, “Would an investor buy my house in North Carolina & New Jersey for close to asking price?”
+Are you looking to sell a house in throughout the USA, the [market_zipcode} zipcode, or anywhere in ?
+Then this blog post will answer the question, “Would an investor buy my house in throughout the USA for close to asking price?”
 Keep reading to find out the answer…

 When it comes to selling your house, you have a couple of options: